Communities case study

 For us to address these concerns we recognised the importance of collaboration, so partnered with retailers Next and Varner, along with local NGO, SAVE, to develop phase one of the project.
-The project’s aim was to increase awareness and bring about positive change amongst three key groups; the community, agents and the mills themselves.
+The project’s aim was to increase awareness and bring about positive change amongst agents, mill workers and wider communities themselves.

 Other community activity included mass awareness days on gender equality and labour welfare, using digital content and actor performances.
 Young women aged 12 to 17 took part in sessions on personal development, health and life skills leading to the creation of an ‘adolescent parliament’.
 In schools, teachers and students learned about child rights, labour laws and the negative consequences of leaving education early.

-For the agents, we wanted to ensure the adoption of fair recruitment practices across five villages.
+We wanted to ensure the adoption of fair recruitment practices among agents across five villages.
 Setting up agent coordination committees created an ongoing dialogue between agents, mills and the wider community.
 Having a preferred pool of ethical recruiting agents also raised the level of expectations for what is required from them if they are to successfully recruit into the mills in this area.

-At the Mill level, we worked to ensure better relationships between workers and leadership teams.
+Within the mills, we worked to ensure better relationships between workers and leadership teams.

-Across two mills over 1,000 workers have now received training and support to boost life skills, confidence and awareness of employment rights.
-This training has enhanced peer interaction, improved relationships between workers and managers, and supported in establishing better policies, procedures and grievance handling systems.
+Thousands of workers received training and support to boost life skills, confidence and awareness of employment rights.
+This training enhanced peer interaction, improved relationships between workers and managers, and supported in establishing better policies, procedures and grievance handling systems.

-Since the project was launched, we have reached over 8,500 people throughout the communities as a result of the training programmes and wider awareness building initiatives.
-15 local agents have agreed to adhere to best practice recruitment guidelines.
+Since the project launched, we have reached over 31,000 people.
+15 local agents agreed to adhere to best practice recruitment guidelines.
 We have also managed to conduct grievance redressal and life skills training with over 1,000 workers.